Cruelty-free vs. Vegan

 Can something be cruelty-free but NOT vegan?

-YES, this means that the product was not tested on animals BUT it does contain some animal ingredients and/or by-products
+YES, this means that the product was not tested on animals BUT it does contain animal ingredients.

 An example of products that are cruelty-free but NOT vegan are products from Burt’s Bees*.
 They have a no strict animal testing policy and is certified cruelty-free by both Leaping Bunny and PETA’s Beauty Without Bunnies Program however most of their products contain animal-derived ingredients like milk, lanolin, honey, royal jelly, and carmine.

 *it should be noted that Burt’s Bees parent company is not cruelty-free and is on PETA’s list of companies that do test on animals